kickaha2019/articles/Diary/2007/Norway/intro.md

+---
+title: 1:Our first cruise
+images:
+- path: cabin.JPG
+  tag: Virginia in our cabin
+- path: sundeck.JPG
+  tag: Less carbon than a plane
+- path: microwave.JPG
+  tag: More ship ornamentation
+- path: pool.JPG
+  tag: Swim all the way to Norway?
+---
 ![More ship ornamentation](microwave.JPG)
 Perhaps it was Slartibartfast in "Hitchhiker's Guide to the Galaxy" (the one who designed the coastline of Norway.)
 Or perhaps even longer ago it was watching Oliver Postgate's "Noggin the Nog" on a black and white television.
 Melded with curiosity over what it was like to travel on ships like the "Titanic".
 Anyhow my hankering to see Norwegian fjords by sea was satisfied by a cruise Virginia and I took on P&O's "Artemis" in May 2007.